 As we delve deeper into the conversation, I invariably have to inform the client that, despite everything that I've told him/her about the likely outcome of their case I also have to add, “but that all depends.”
 No attorney, bar none, can guarantee a client a particular outcome.
 All we can do is promise to do the very best we can to achieve the best possible outcome for the client.
 Consider the following.

-Client is tying one on at his favorite bar and it's getting near closing time.
-He knows he shouldn't have chugged those three beers just before last call and considers calling Lyft for a ride home but then decides, since home is only 3 miles away, he should be okay to drive.
+The client is tying one on at his favorite bar and it's getting near closing time.
+He knows he shouldn't have chugged those three beers just before the last call and considers calling Lyft for a ride home but then decides, since the home is only 3 miles away, he should be okay to drive.
 The local patrolman drives by and spots Client walking out the front door of the bar and getting into his car.
-Patrolman does not observe any signs of impairment, despite this fact he decides to follow Client.
-Client drives half a mile to the end of the block, signals for a right turn, comes to a full stop at the stop sign, then turns and he's halfway home.
+Patrolman does not observe any signs of impairment, despite this fact he decides to follow the client.
+The client drives half a mile to the end of the block, signals for a right turn, comes to a full stop at the stop sign, then turns and he's halfway home.

 After another mile or so patrolman activates his lights and conducts a stop.
-Several indicators of impairment are immediately evident to the patrolman; he smells alcohol on Client's breath, Client's speech is slurred and when asked to get out of the car he is unsteady on his feet.
-Client does poorly on the field sobriety test and blows above .08 on the alco sensor (hand-held breathalyzer).
-Obviously, he is arrested and charged with DUI Per Se (above .08) and failure to maintain lane.
+Several indicators of impairment are immediately evident to the patrolman; he smells alcohol on the client's breath, the client's speech is slurred and when asked to get out of the car he is unsteady on his feet.
+The client does poorly on the field sobriety test and blows above .08 on the alco sensor (hand-held breathalyzer).
+Obviously, he is arrested and charged with DUI Per Se (above .08) and failure to maintain the lane.
 To make matters even worse he blows even higher on the Intoxilyzer 9000 (breathalyzer at the station).
-Faced with these “preliminary” facts a non-lawyer would think the Client is toast and should just throw himself on the mercy of the court and take whatever punishment he has coming.
+Faced with these “preliminary” facts a non-lawyer would think the Client is toast and should just throw himself at the mercy of the court and take whatever punishment he has coming.

-And by law they have to give it to me.
-To make a long scenario short, let's say that the patrolman activated his dash camera once he got behind Client and it was on during entire episode.
-It filmed his horrible performance on the field sobriety tests, his slurred speech and clearly showed that he was impaired.
+And by law, they have to give it to me.
+To make a long scenario short, let's say that the patrolman activated his dash camera once he got behind the client and it was on during the entire episode.
+It filmed his horrible performance on the field sobriety tests, his slurred speech, and clearly showed that he was impaired.
 It also very clearly showed that he committed no traffic offense prior to the stop.
 Now the case has gone from one in which it seemed like a slam dunk conviction for the prosecution, to the entire case possibly being dismissed because the stop was clearly a 4th Amendment violation.